-For backups of Linux and UNIX clients, NetVault Backup uses the cpio tape format that does not impose these limitations.
+For backups of Linux and UNIX clients, NetVault uses the cpio tape format that does not impose these limitations.
 However, OS imposed limitations do apply.
 For more information about the OS imposed limitations, see the relevant OS documentation.

 Hard links on Linux- and UNIX-based clients: Various instances of hard-linked files on the Linux and UNIX clients are considered separate entities.
-The NetVault Backup Plug-in for FileSystem backs up the complete file and the link information for each selected hard-linked file.
-To back up all instances of a hardlinked file, include each instance in the selection.
+The NetVault backs up the complete file and the link information for each selected hard-linked file.
+To back up all instances of a hard-linked file, include each instance in the selection.